 I am a doctoral candidate in Cognitive Semiotics at Lund University.
 The object of my PhD research is to study street art.
 Here, street art is understood as a visually perceived unsanctioned cross-cultural medium addressing socio-political issues and has been chosen due to its all-embracing nature.
-It typically combines two interacting semiotic systems – language and pictures, and is thus a form of polysemiotic communication.
+It typically combines two interacting semiotic systems – language and pictures, and is thus a form of Polysemiotic Communication (PC).
 With this project I aim to bridge the gap between the fieldwork research I pursued on Athenian street art for the completion of my master’s thesis in linguistics, and now the research for my doctoral studies in cognitive semiotics.
-Above all, I am interested in visual rhetoric, pictorial narrativity and storytelling, and new methodological tools as GIS.
+Above all, I am interested in visual rhetoric and metaphor creativity, pictorial narrativity and storytelling, urban creativity, and new methodological tools as GIS.

 Other tasks and qualifications

 Spring 2018 - present: PhD student representative at Supervisory Board for Cognitive Semiotics